Quick History of Education in the United States

 - National Public Radio Commentary Dominated by White Men

-In 2014 the UCLA’s Ralph Bunche Center for African American Studies released its Hollywood Diversity Report — for women and minorities, the results were dismal.
-The report analyzes 172 films that came out in 2011, as well as 1061 television shows that aired between 2011 and 2012 for the race and gender breakdowns of Lead Talent, Overall Cast, Show Creators, Writers, and Directors.
+In 2017 the UCLA’s Ralph Bunche Center for African American Studies released its Hollywood Diversity Report — for women and minorities, the results were dismal.
+The report analyzes 172 films that came out in 2015, as well as 1206 television shows that aired between 2015 and 2016 for the race and gender breakdowns of Lead Talent, Overall Cast, Show Creators, Writers, and Directors.
 Minorities and women were significantly underrepresented in each category.
 For example, in terms of Lead Talent, minorities in film are underrepresented by a factor of 3 to 1 while women are underrepresented by a factor of 2 to 1.
-For Broadcast comedies and dramas, that number jumps to 7 to 1 for minorities.
+For Broadcast creators of digitally scripted shows, that number jumps to 7 to 1 for minorities.
 The full results can be read here.

 For women in Hollywood, the news is not getting better.
 “The Celluloid Ceiling: Behind-the-Scenes Employment of Women on the Top 100, 250, and 500 Films of 2016″ was authored by Martha M. Lauzen.
 For the past 19 years, it has tracked the top-grossing movies and bills itself as “the longest-running and most comprehensive study of women’s behind-the scenes employment in film available.”
 According to the study, only 7 percent of directors among the year’s top 250 grossing films were women, down from 9 percent in 2015.
 All told, women made up 17 percent of all directors, writers, producers, executive producers, editors and cinematographers working on the year’s top films — a 2 percent drop from 2015.